mbodiai/embodied-agents/README.md

 response = robot_agent.act([instruction1, image1, instruction2, image2])[0]
 ```

+### Motor Agent

+[Motor Agent](src/mbodied_agents/agents/motion/motor_agent.py) is similar to Language Agent but instead of returning a string, it always returns a list of `Motion`.
+Motor Agent is generally powered by robotic transformer models, i.e. OpenVLA, RT1, Octo, etc.
+Some small model, like RT1, can run on edge devices.
+However, some, like OpenVLA, are too large to run on edge devices.
+See [OpenVLA Agent](src/mbodied_agents/agents/motion/openvla_agent.py) and an [example OpenVLA server](src/mbodied_agents/agents/motion/openvla_example_server.py)

 ### Controls

 The [controls](src/mbodied_agents/types/controls.py) module defines various motions to control a robot as Pydantic models.
 They are also subclassed from `Sample`, thus possessing all the capability of `Sample` as mentioned above.
 These controls cover a range of actions, from simple joint movements to complex poses and full robot control.